 - Joint physical custody is an arrangement that allows for a more regularly shared living situation between the two custodial parents.

-Which is Better: Legal or Physical Joint Custody?
+Which is Better: Joint Legal or Physical Custody?

 However, joint physical custody offers additional benefits such as reducing psychological stress and providing a more stable and familiar environment for the child.
 Ultimately, this custody arrangements can be tailored to fit individual family needs, circumstances, and preferences.